lucas-mior/dwmblocks2/README.md

   useful for the included clock block, which runs every second, avoiding the overhead of forking and executing a new process.

-### Why `poll` and not `epoll`?
-The file descriptors watched in dwmblocks2 change all the time, so if `epoll` was used, there would be lots of system calls to update them.
-Using `poll`, is only a matter of assigning to the poll events array. `epoll` is meant to be used for handling a *huge* number of (ideally fixed) connections, not a simple program reading from some pipes.
-Besides, `poll` is more portable.

 ## License
 dwmblocks2 is licensed under GPLv2,
 block scripts in `blocks/` are licensed under AGPL.